This post may contain Affiliate Links. Please see my Disclaimer for more details.

 What does etouffee mean?

 Etouffee is a French word that means smothered or suffocated.
-It is pronounced, "et-too-fe."

-what to serve with Crawfish Etouffee?
+What to serve with Crawfish Etouffee?

 Crawfish etouffee can be served over hot cooked rice with some cornbread or French bread to soak up all of that delicious gravy!

-- Meyer Lemon Sweet Tea
+Southern Sweet Tea

-- Moist Southern Cornbread
+Moist Southern Cornbread

 Click here to subscribe to MY NEWSLETTER for easy and free recipes right into your inbox!